chaseruskin/legoHDL/README.md

    show         read further detail about a block config       modify legohdl settings

-Type 'legohdl help <command>' to read about the entered command.
+Type 'legohdl help <command>' to read about that command.

 ```